 What can I bring into the MPRE testing center?

-Many students don’t do their homework before the MPRE and they are surprised that they can’t wear their watch.
-Or their fitbit.
+Many students don’t do their homework before the MPRE and they are surprised that they can’t wear a watch.
+Or their Fitbit.
 Or that they have to go all the way back to their car to dispose of their phone.
 Or that the photo identification required is very specific!

-Here, we tell you what you MUST bring, what you MAY bring, and what you MAY NOT bring into the MPRE testing center.
+Here, we tell you what you MUST bring and what you MAY NOT bring into the MPRE testing center.
 Note that we are just pointing out a few of the salient items.
 Please make sure that you take the time to read all of the updated test day policies on the NCBE site here, as they could have changed.

 What can I bring into the MPRE testing center?